-Are you looking to hire more people in the coming months?
-Consider whether or not your current space provides enough room to let your workers do their job without bumping into one another.
-If the space is already too cramped, it’s time to look for a new warehouse to accommodate your new team.
+But even if you don't consider getting any additional equipment, you may be in need of hiring more employees in the comming months.
+Reflect on whether your current space provides enough room for your workers to perform their tasks without constantly colliding.
+If the space is already cramped, it's imperative to begin your search for a new warehouse that can adequately accommodate your expanding team.

-If you are still unsure as to whether or not the demand for your products or services will keep growing in six months’ time, renting offers a more versatile option.
-Rent increases are inevitable, however.
-To minimise the impact of fluctuating prices, you will need to factor potential rent increases into your budget.
+If you remain uncertain about whether the demand for your products or services will continue to grow in six months' time, renting might offer a more flexible option.
+However, it's important to acknowledge that rent increases are inevitable.
+To mitigate the impact of fluctuating prices, you'll need to factor potential rent increases into your budget.

-Buying your own warehouse requires a bigger budget as opposed to renting, but it can prove more affordable in the long run.
-As you own the space, you have the freedom to modify so it can function according to your business’ demands.
+Purchasing your own warehouse involves a larger initial investment compared to renting, but it can prove to be more cost-effective in the long run.
+As you gain ownership of the space, you have the freedom to customize it to meet your business's specific needs.

-Owning a warehouse space entails more responsibility and commitment than renting.
-You are likely to spend plenty time looking for the right property in the right location.
-As your newly-acquired property gains value over time and allows your employees to be more productive, however, you will start reaping the benefits.
+Owning a warehouse space comes with greater responsibilities and commitments than renting.
+It may also require a significant amount of time to find the right property in the ideal location.
+However, as your newly-acquired property grows in value over time and allows your employees to work more efficiently, you will begin to reap the benefits.